Gordian III

 Gordian III (Marcus Antonius Gordianus; 20 January 225 – c.
 February 244) was Roman emperor from 238 to 244.
 At the age of 13, he became the second-youngest sole emperor of the united Roman Empire.
-(Note: The youngest sole emperor was Severus Alexander (aged 13), who was around one month more younger when he became emperor.
+(Note: The youngest sole emperor was Severus Alexander, who was around two months younger when he became emperor.
 Later child emperors only ruled one half of the Empire, e.g. Honorius (aged 10) and Valentinian III (aged 6) in the West, and Theodosius II (aged 7) and Michael III (aged 2) in the East.)
 Gordian was the son of Maecia Faustina and her husband Junius Balbus, who died before 238.
 Their names are mentioned in the unreliable Historia Augusta.
 Maecia was the daughter of Emperor Gordian I and sister of Emperor Gordian II.
 Very little is known of his early life before his acclamation.

 Rise to power

 Aureus of Gordian III.
 Inscription: IMP.
 CAES.
 M. ANT.
 GORDIANVS AVG.

 In 235, following the murder of Emperor Alexander Severus in Moguntiacum (modern Mainz), the capital of the Roman province Germania Superior, Maximinus Thrax was acclaimed emperor.
 In the following years, there was a growing opposition against Maximinus in the Roman Senate and amongst the majority of the population of Rome.
 In 238, a rebellion broke out in the Africa Province, where Gordian's grandfather and uncle, Gordian I and II, were proclaimed joint emperors.
 This revolt was suppressed within a month by Cappellianus, governor of Numidia and a loyal supporter of Maximinus Thrax.

 The Senate, showing its hostility towards Maximinus by supporting the Gordiani, elected Pupienus and Balbinus as joint emperors.
 These senators were not popular men, so the Senate decided to raise Marcus Antonius Gordianus to the rank of Caesar (heir).
 Maximinus, moving quickly to attack the Senate's newly elected emperors, encountered difficulties marching his army through an Alpine winter.
 Arriving at Aquileia and short on supplies, Maximinus besieged the city.
 After four weeks, Maximinus' demoralized army mutinied and the Legio II Parthica murdered him.

 The situation for Pupienus and Balbinus, despite Maximinus' death, was doomed from the start with popular riots, military discontent and an enormous fire that consumed Rome.
 Soon after, Pupienus and Balbinus were killed by the Praetorian Guard and Gordian proclaimed sole emperor.
 The exact chronology of events is disputed, but it was probably around August.
 (Note: The chronology of Gordian’s accession is heavily disputed.
 Contemporary papyri show that news of his accession arrived to Egypt between the 8th (when Pupienus and Balbinus are last mentioned) and 21st of September, which suggests a date of mid-August.
 However, a Greek inscription in Shaqqa (Syria) dated to 27 March could suggest an earlier date.
 The name of the emperor is erased, and one view identifies him as Gordian III.
 However, an identification with Maximinus appears to be more likely.
 Maximinus, unlike Gordian, did suffer from damnatio memoriae, and he is last mentioned in papyri from 7 April, while the Gordians are first mentioned in 13 June.)